pymupdf/PyMuPDF/docs/page.rst

          .. image:: images/img-alpha-0.png

-     :arg bool annots: *(new in vrsion 1.16.0)* whether to also render any annotations on the page.
+     :arg bool annots: *(new in vrsion 1.16.0)* whether to also render annotations or to suppress them.
 You can create pixmaps for annotations separately.

      :rtype: :ref:`Pixmap`
      :returns: Pixmap of the page.
+For fine-controlling the generated image, the by far most important parameter is **matrix**.
+E.g. you can increase or decrease the image resolution by using **Matrix(xzoom, yzoom)**.
+If zoom > 1, you will get a higher resolution: zoom=2 will double the number of pixels in that direction and thus generate a 2 times larger image.
+Non-positive values will flip horizontally, resp. vertically.
+Similarly, matrices also let you rotate or shear, and you can combine effects via e.g. matrix multiplication.
+See the :ref:`Matrix` section to learn more.

    .. method:: annot_names()